jjnether/obsidian_backup/_Misc/Modding/TTW Playthrough.md

 Anro's OX Toolkit
 	use F11 to open the Editor panel and change all the critical parameters in real time.
 Includes a "white" mode for people creating NVR presets
 	(it's great for tweaking AO, shadows, and other effects)

+ Energy Visuals Plus 2.0 - NV and TTW
+	This mod is linked to some significant increases in crashing.
+It doesn’t seem to directly be the mod at fault, but rather something in one of the Script Extender functions it utilizes.
+I recommend testing this with some form of energy weapon while in god mode in a heavily populated area.
+If you don’t crash, you’re probably good to go.